Ireland women's head coach McWilliams steps down

 Ireland registered 25 points and conceded 192 during their five Six Nations matches.

-McWilliams was head coach of Major League Rugby side Rugby United New York before being appointed by Ireland in December 2021.
+McWilliams was head coach of Major League Rugby side Rugby United New York before being appointed by Ireland in December 2021 - three months after the country's shock failure to qualify for the World Cup in New Zealand.

-This is his second spell with the Ireland women's team, having been assistant to Philip Doyle from 2009 to 2014.
+It was his second spell with the Ireland women's team, having been assistant to Philip Doyle from 2009 to 2014.

+McWilliams' previous time in the Ireland management also saw the country secure an historic first Women's Six Nations Grand Slam in 2013.

+But after clinching the Six Nations title in 2015, the team's performances began to wane when they produced a disappointing showing as World Cup hosts in 2017.